brainyfarm/queue-processor/README.md

 To add a new test:
 1. Create a new file in the appropriate directory (`unit` or `integration`).
 2. Write your test logic using Jest.
-3. Run `docker-compose up --abort-on-container-exit test-runner` to verify your test.

 ---